Back to LSTMs Hub

 LSTM Classifier (Many-to-One)

-For sequence classification tasks:
+For sequence classification:

 LSTM Tagger (Many-to-Many)